 Maui’s Road to Hana

 Along with riding to the top of Haleakala Volcano, the Road to Hana is one of our two favorite cycling adventures on Maui.
-This 36 mile roller coaster of a ride is one of the more scenic bike rides in the US.
+This 70 mile round trip roller coaster of a ride is one of the more scenic bike rides in the US.

 The two times we have ridden to and from Hana, we began our ride in Paia, which is also the start of the Haleakala climb.
 However, the 9.4 miles on Highway 36 to the Road to Hana Mile Marker Zero sign (at Kaupakalua Road) is very busy with fast moving traffic.
 It should be said that fast moving traffic in Maui is relative -- about 50 mph.